5 Tips to Save Time in the Grocery Store

 Meal Planning is the first step in making a grocery list.
 Going to the store without a grocery list is a sure fire way to forget something and have to waste time going back later.
 The easiest way to make a grocery list is to first make a meal plan for the week.
 Think of each meal you are going to make that week and what ingredients you will need.

 Everyone makes an ordinary grocery list and these do help you save time and money.
-However, there is an even more efficient way to shop, that will save time in the grocery store, and money.
+However, there is an even more efficient way to shop, that will save time in the grocery store and save you money.

 Put your grocery items on the list in the order that you shop through the store.
 I know… you are thinking, “This girl is crazy.
 Isn’t that a bit extreme?
 No one has time for that!”